 - Any attempt to gain unfair advantage at any point during the process will result in immediate disqualification.

 - The OSPAs judging panel are responsible for awarding the winners of each category.
 Their decision is final and no correspondence will be entered into.
 The decision of the judges must be respected and by entering the OSPAs entrants accept this condition.

-- All entries to the New Zealand OSPAs must be received before the deadline on 14th January 2022.
+- All entries to the New Zealand OSPAs must be received before the deadline.
 Entries received after this time may be disqualified.

 - Please note that we do not anonymise the entries anymore.
 Our experience has led us to let the judges see the entry in full so that they can help ensure that no OSPA is awarded to anyone disreputable.
 That stated, please be assured that judges will mark the entry based only on the information that has been provided.
 By limiting the entry to short text based answers the OSPAs aims to create a level playing field where small and large companies can compete fairly.
 Moreover, we have found that long answers are not necessarily good ones and being required to think about and focus on the information most relevant to the judges can be helpful; it is quality not quantity that we value.

 - Entrants accept that by entering the OSPAs their entry is subject to scrutiny by the OSPAs team and the judging panel.

 - Entrants must be prepared to submit additional evidence or provide reasonable support for any relevant points raised or answers to any queries that may arise.

 - All entrants must accept that all those shortlisted for an OSPA will be published and company or individual details may be used in pre-event and post-event publications to recognise the awards.

 - All those shortlisted are expected to attend the awards ceremony, or send a representative on their behalf who can collect the OSPA if they become a winner on the night.